Living by Nature’s Rhythm

-The seasonal changes in nature resonate so deeply with us because they mirror the movement of our own lives.
-We aren’t always aware of it, but our lives experience seasons of growth, abundance, and also of decreasing and death on a regular basis.
+The seasonal changes in nature resonate so deeply with us because they mirror movement of our own lives.
+We aren’t always aware of it, but our lives experience seasons of growth, abundance, decay, and death on a regular basis.
 It’s a natural part of life that it seems no creature can escape, not even modern humans.
-But too often we aren’t even aware of this natural movement.
-And so we think that the seasons of decline or death we experience will last forever, we cannot see an end because we don’t recognize them as a season that will give way to the next as surely as the sun rises in the morning.
+But too often we aren’t aware of this natural movement.
+And so we think that the seasons of decline or death we experience will last forever, we cannot see an end because we don’t recognize them as a season.

-And that is why our spirits need the seasons.
-The gentle, and unchangeable movements of the natural world through the wheel of the year are our teachers, our signposts, our training ground for the ways we must navigate the turning of our own lives.
+And that is (one of many reasons) why our spirits need the seasons.
+The gentle changing movements of the natural world through the wheel of the year are our teachers, our signposts, our training ground for the ways we must navigate the turning of our own lives.
 The seasons teach us about our bodies, our spirituality, and our personal growth.

 There was a time when the seasons ruled the lives of those who lived outside the tropics.
-It was simply a matter of survival.
-Before we had fast transport to bring food in from all parts of the globe what we ate was seasonal, before central heating and air conditioning our lives were circumscribed by the weather.
+It was a simple matter of survival.
+Before we had fast transport to bring food in from all parts of the globe what we ate was seasonal.
+And before central heating and air conditioning our lives were circumscribed by the weather.
 We couldn’t help but be aware of the seasons.
 In the winter the long dark nights forced us to slow down, to do less work (there wasn’t much to do anyway with all that snow out there).
-The long light of summer kept us up and busy as bees trying to get enough food grown, and harvested, and stored to get us through the long darkness that would come around again.
+The long light of summer kept us up and busy as bees trying to get enough food grown, harvested, and stored to get us through the long darkness that would come around again like clockwork.

 Our religions were just as tied to the seasons.
-Nearly every religion of any age has festivals whose roots are in the changing of the seasons.
-Today while the ancient British pagan religions have been long dead and gone, their modern restorers still have the names of their festivals that marked the changing of light and season.
+Nearly every religion of any age has festivals rooted in the changing of the seasons.
+While the ancient British pagan religions have been long dead, their modern restorers still have the names of their festivals that marked the changing of light and season.
 Nearly everyone has heard of Samhain, Yule, and Beltane.
 Christian, Jewish festivals (and those of other religions as well) have ancient ties to the changing of the seasons.
 The spiritual connection we share with the natural world is ancient and real.

 Agricultural people tend to live very closely with the seasons.
 Their activities and work were intimately tied to the turning of the year.
 Modern people are far more removed.
 For most of us, our work continues unchanged no matter what the weather is like outside.
 Our homes are heated and cooled to a consistent temperature.
 It is mostly just our leisure activities and maybe some everyday inconveniences that feel the effect of winter coming, or summer ending.

 It’s hard to argue with thousands of years of history though.
 Our culture is still steeped in the seasons, and our bodies are as well.
 When days grow shorter and colder we naturally want to slow down, rest, sleep more.
 As spring throws around new life most of us feel the urge to clear out the old and start new things.
 The health of our whole lives can benefit by embracing the changing of the seasons as an intimate part of our daily lives.
 Change after all, is perhaps the only real constant.

-No matter how much we might try to control our lives and environment we will never really get there.
+No matter how much we might try to control our lives and environment we can never totally succeed.
 Our lives move through seasons as surely as nature.
 We grow and we flourish, we produce fruit in abundance, and we fade and wither and eventually die in the grand sweep of our lives.
 But there are smaller seasons as well.
 Times of wild growth and excitement, and long fallow periods where we might feel hopeless and lost, or at least frozen in place.

-We can fight these changes, or try to ignore them.
-Or we can take wisdom and guidance from Mother Nature and lean into these changes.
+We can fight these changes, try to ignore them; or we can take wisdom and guidance from the natural world and lean into these changes.
 There is wisdom is accepting our seasons, knowing that they are not forever, that our lives will move into a new season.

 Nothing is forever, though it can seem that way.
 Modern mystics are moving ever so surely back into a relationship with the natural world (connecting to a nature spirit as it were).
 No matter our religious background or belief system there is a steady march to understanding that we are indeed part of the natural world, not above or separate from it.
-And that it’s rhythms are part of our very souls.
-We modern mystics can transform our own lives, lightning our burdens and living more freely by reconnecting the shape of our lives to the natural world.
-We can learn to work with our inner and outer seasons instead of fighting them.
-And that can be a gift to those around us as well.

 One of the greatest gifts of religious traditions is their marking of time.
 Almost all religious traditions have a calendar that marks the changes in seasons and the seasons of our lives in a meaningful way.
 For thousands of years this kept us connected to the movement of time, and reminded of our part of it.

-If you aren’t connected to a religious tradition you can still reap the benefits of a life that is lived in rhythm with the seasons.
+Even if you aren’t connected to a religious tradition you can still reap the benefits of a life that is lived in rhythm with the seasons.
 You have the opportunity to build traditions that are meaningful to you and your family.
 These will almost certainly look different than the traditions of others, and there is no right or wrong answer.
 What matters is what works for you.
-Below you’ll find my tips and tricks for building meaningful traditions to connect your life more closely to the changes of the natural world, and to honor the changes and seasons in your own life.
+Below you’ll find my suggestions for connecting your spiritual life to the changes of the natural world, and to honor the changes and seasons in your own life.